danhey/maelstrom/paper/paper.md

 pulsating star is tugged around by the gravity of its companion, the time taken for its light to reach Earth varies.
-A map of the binary orbit can then be constructed by observing the phase of the pulsations over time, which can be converted into time delays $ \tau $: a measure of the relative time taken for the light to reach Earth (as shown in Fig. 1).
+A map of the binary orbit can then be constructed by observing the phase of the pulsations over time, which can be converted into time delays $\tau$: a measure of the relative time taken for the light to reach Earth (as shown in Fig. 1).
 This method, phase modulation, is uniquely suited to observing intermediate period binaries `[@Murphy2015Deriving]`.